debmalya/LinkedData/README.md

 # LinkedData
-Studied LinkedData Engineering from [open.hpi.de] (http://open.hpi.de) .
+Studied LinkedData Engineering at [open.hpi.de] (http://open.hpi.de) .
 Thanks to __Prof.
-Dr. Harald Sack__ of _FIZ Karlsruhe - Leibniz Institute for Information Infrastructure & Karlsruhe Institute of Technology_,  and also worked on linked data for the period 2012 - 2013.
+Dr. Harald Sack__ of _FIZ Karlsruhe - Leibniz Institute for Information Infrastructure & Karlsruhe Institute of Technology_ for this nice course,  and also worked on linked data for the period 2012 - 2013.
 Try to gather all those experiences in one place.

 ## Common Abbreviation
 * _URI_ [Uniform Resource Identifier] (https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)